trifoil/webrtc-python/README.md

 # webrtc-python
- wertc with python for proof of concept
+ webrtc with python for proof of concept

+## Prerequisites

 ```sh
 python -m venv venv